library(igraph)

 [[6]]

-IGRAPH 7307bd6 DN-- 3 2 --
+IGRAPH 63908b0 DN-- 3 2 --

 + attr: name (v/c), collab_weight (e/n)

-+ edges from 7307bd6 (vertex names):
++ edges from 63908b0 (vertex names):

 [1] Flowdan->Wiley Flowdan->Jammer

-You can also specify exactly which node’s network you want to see.
 Let’s say there was a person of interest in your network that you specifically want to see.
+For example, in Grime, the artist called Wiley is somewhat famous for being very well connected to others in the genre.
+Therefore, we may want to isolate him specifically.
+You can identify their personal ego network.
 To do this, you can do the following using the node’s name to single them out.
+This chunk returns a list of edges connected to Wiley (the name of my node of interest).

-+ 8/28 edges from 72f5cd5 (vertex names):
+E(grime_08_clean)[[.inc('Wiley')]]+ 8/28 edges from 635c771 (vertex names):

 tail head tid hid collab_weight